Brought into the limelight by actor Michael J. Fox, Parkinson's disease affects the body’s ability to control movement.

-"Patients'’ symptoms may be well-controlled, and they may function well while the medication is working, but as the medications wear off, the symptoms return," Witek says.
+"Patients' symptoms may be well-controlled, and they may function well while the medication is working, but as the medications wear off, the symptoms return," Witek says.
 "It is hard to live a normal life when facing this unpredictability."

 New research is focused on developing treatments that will give people a more steady flow of dopamine and decrease fluctuations.

 One common side effect of not having steady levels of dopamine is dyskinesia (involuntary movements).
-To address this issue, neurologist Leo Verhagen, MD, PhD, is participating in a study involving an investigational agent for dyskinesia.

-3. Surgical intervention decreases fluctuations
+3. Surgical intervention decreases fluctuations and soothes symptoms

 People who respond well to medications, but struggle with fluctuations throughout the day may be eligible for deep brain stimulation (DBS), a surgical treatment in which a neurostimulator delivers tiny electrical signals to areas of the brain that control movement.

 "DBS changes the electrical activity of the brain, like a pacemaker.
 Patients can have fantastic improvement of their stiffness and tremor with this therapy," says Witek.
 "For people who do well with DBS, it is a life-changing improvement."

 While DBS is rarely a substitute for medication, it is a good option for otherwise healthy people who have periods where their medications aren't working.

 And now there's a new option called MR-guided focused ultrasound that can help ease medication-refractory hand tremor.